Rotem-Varon/MessageBroker/README.md

 # Azure Service Bus Facade

-This is a Facade / wrapper around Azure Service Bus *MOM.
+This is a facade / wrapper around Azure Service Bus *MOM.

 *a Messaging Oriented Middleware (MOM)

+- Some of the features:
+-- connection builder
+-- easy to use connection pool
+-- reuse of connections (desirable)
+-- SQL filters for subscriptions
+-- stats

 - How to run the tests: